 Did you know that expiration dates are actually one of the biggest reasons that perfectly good food ends up getting thrown away?
-In the spirit of our 2019 #foodwastebingo game, we want to help you buy less and waste less in 2019.
-To start, we’re breaking down what expiration dates really mean.
+We want to help you buy less and waste less, so let’s break down what expiration dates really mean.

 Why do some foods have expiration dates and not others?

 With the exception of baby formula, expiration dates are not required by law.
 That means that most of the time you see an expiration date, it was put there voluntarily by the manufacturer as a helpful tool for stores and consumers to identify when the food will be of highest quality.

 Use-by?
 Sell-by?
 What do all of these labels really mean?

 A “Best if Used By/Before” indicates when a product will be of best flavor or quality.
 It is not a purchase or safety date.

 A “Sell-By” date tells the store how long to display the product for sale for inventory management.
 It is not a safety date.

 A “Use-By” date is the last date recommended for the use of the product while at peak quality.
 It is not a safety date except for when used on infant formula.

 As noted, none of these labels refer to safety, but rather are an attempt to assist retailers and consumers in understanding when food is likely to be at peak quality!
 So let’s answer what’s on your mind: